LMEB: Long-horizon Memory Embedding Benchmark: The LMEB Benchmark

 \subsection{LMEB Overview and Taxonomy}

-The \textbf{L}ong-horizon \textbf{M}emory \textbf{E}mbedding \textbf{B}enchmark (\textbf{LMEB}) is designed to provide a comprehensive evaluation framework for embedding models, specifically targeting long-term memory retrieval tasks.
-Figure~\ref{fig:framework} and Table~\ref{tab:dataset_stats} summarize memory categories, memory specificities, and statistics of the datasets in LMEB.
-Unlike existing text embedding benchmarks~\citep{DBLP:journals/corr/abs-2104-08663,DBLP:conf/eacl/MuennighoffTMR23,DBLP:conf/sigir/XiaoLZMLN24,DBLP:conf/iclr/EnevoldsenCKKMS25} mainly focusing on passage retrieval, LMEB is tailored to assess the scenarios involving recalling fragmented, context-dependent, and temporally distant memory information, thereby bridging a significant flaw in current embedding benchmarks.
+The \textbf{L}ong-horizon \textbf{M}emory \textbf{E}mbedding \textbf{B}enchmark (\textbf{LMEB}) is a comprehensive evaluation benchmark for embedding models on long-horizon memory retrieval tasks.
+Figure~\ref{fig:framework} and Table~\ref{tab:dataset_stats} summarize memory categories, memory specificities, and dataset statistics in LMEB.
+Unlike existing text embedding benchmarks~\citep{DBLP:journals/corr/abs-2104-08663,DBLP:conf/eacl/MuennighoffTMR23,DBLP:conf/sigir/XiaoLZMLN24,DBLP:conf/iclr/EnevoldsenCKKMS25} mainly focusing on passage retrieval, LMEB is tailored to assess scenarios involving recalling fragmented, context-dependent, and temporally distant memory information, thereby bridging a significant flaw in current embedding benchmarks.

-In line with MTEB~\cite{DBLP:conf/eacl/MuennighoffTMR23}, the design of LMEB is driven by four key principles to ensure its effectiveness in evaluating embedding models for long-term memory retrieval tasks: \textbf{(1) Generalization}: LMEB emphasizes zero-shot evaluation, where models are assessed based on their previously learned embedding capabilities without task-specific fine-tuning. \textbf{(2) Usability}: To enhance accessibility, LMEB facilitates the seamless integration of new models and datasets.
-Model integration requires minimal code adjustments, while new datasets can be added via simple configuration files. \textbf{(3) Diversity:} LMEB encompasses a wide range of memory types and tasks, including episodic, dialogue, semantic, and procedural memory, utilizing both AI-generated and human-annotated datasets. \textbf{(4) Difficulty:} LMEB incorporates tasks with varying levels of difficulty, considering factors such as granularity, corpus size, relevant documents per query, and query/document lengths.